Bealby/grandpas-pocket-watch-shop/README.md

 The Website needs to allow users to add products to their basket on a continuous basis while shopping and browsing through the Website.
-As their last task needs to be to follow through to the checkout and payment, while being notified of each step along the way.
+Their last task requires them to follow through to the checkout and payment, while being notified of each step along the way.